spillypilly/path-to-safety_SpillyComments/playingcards.io/rules.md

+So to check:
+ - joker card = mad science card
+ - A-10 = innovation card
+ - J,Q,K = research card

+**suggestions for the card game GUI:
+ - add header to the 'strategy deck'
+ - change the name of 'dual use' to 'elevate AI' / 'raise stakes' (or is this the same as the 'acceleration risk die' refered to below?)
+ - change 'discard' to 'discard pile'
+ - add header to the 'science deck'

 # Welcome to Path to Safety!

 You are a community of researchers racing to develop a strong AI alignment strategy before super-intelligent AI is developed.

+### Quick Play Summary
+ - Any time you get a joker card (termed 'mad science card'), play it immediately (even out of turn).
+The exception is if you draw the mad science card out-of-turn (see below), in which case you discard the mad science card and draw a new card.
+ - On your turn, draw a card, then either play it into the discard pile, or into the research column
+ - The four suits (termed 'strategies') are: governance (clubs), agent foundations (diamonds), pivotal act (spades) and prosaic YOLO shard (hearts).
+They represent the four strategies available to prevent an AI catastrophy
+ - if you play the same strategy (suit) card as the previous player, you can play again
+ - if you play a card A,2,3,4 or 5, then the stakes increase (that is, you elevate the risk of AI winning, but also, all the other players pick up a card).
+ - if you play a J,Q or K, then draw a card from the 'strategy deck'

 ### Game Objective